 Should I really pay attention to the act?
 I'm just a small business.

 Well, if you're ok with breaking Federal law, then go for it.
 Otherwise, you've got to pay attention.
-And the size of your business has nothing to do with it. the penalties can be severe: you can be fined up to $300 per email if you're convicted of breaking the law.
+And the size of your business has nothing to do with it. the penalties can be severe: you can be fined up to $300 per email message if you're convicted of breaking the law.
 Not only can it be expensive, it can also land you in jail, as they Act has criminal penalties for violators.

 What if I hire someone else to run my email campaigns?